How to plan your Drip Email Marketing Sequence

 We’re big fans of automation here at Websand.
 We love the kind of email marketing where customers only receive emails when they need to.
 They trigger the emails by interacting – or not interacting – with your website.

-But we realise that sometimes that isn’t enough.
+We realise that sometimes that isn’t enough.
 Or it may not suit your business.
-And sometimes a drip-feed email sequence is the right option.
+But sometimes a drip-feed email sequence is the right option.
 They’re still automated because the drip feed only starts when a subscriber opts-in.
 You write the content and let it drip.

 Let’s look at what you can use drip-feed email sequences for, why they’re great, and how to set them up.

 What is a drip email sequence?